JvCoding5/JvCoding5/README.md

 Passionate about backend development, automation, and data analysis.
 Focused on improving my skills in Python, SQL, REST APIs, and data science tools.

-Based in Minas Gerais, Brazil, and committed to building efficient and impactful tech solutions.
+Based in Belo horizonte, Minas Gerais, Brazil, and committed to building efficient and impactful tech solutions.

 </td>
 <td valign="top" width="50%">